ZenonEl/TelegramMediaRelayBot/README.md

 Development plans and current goals for the new version are available on the latest release page.
 You can follow the progress of the tasks right there.

 ## Logging
 The bot logs all actions to the console.
 In the future, logging to a file is planned.
-Logs can be configured in the settings file.
+You can change the log level without restart via config:
+- `ConsoleOutputSettings:LogLevel` (or ENV `ConsoleOutputSettings__LogLevel`)
+- Changes are applied immediately; a log entry like `Applied hot config [ConsoleOutputSettings]...` will appear.

+## Configuration and ENV (quick)
+- Sources priority: ENV > `appsettings.json` > `appsettings.example.json` (higher overrides lower).
+- Live updates without restart apply only to JSON files (`appsettings.json`, `downloader-config.json`).
+- ENV does NOT live‑reload; changing ENV requires a process restart.

+Applied without restart (examples):
+- LogLevel, Tor (Enabled/Interval/ports/host/password), MessageDelay, global Proxy, AccessPolicy, and downloader parameters from `downloader-config.json`.

+Requires restart:
+- `AppSettings:TelegramBotToken`, `AppSettings:DatabaseType/SqlConnectionString/DatabaseName`, changing the path `AppSettings:DownloaderSettings:ConfigFilePath` (file content itself live‑reloads).

+Secrets and non‑live parameters: keep in ENV (token, DB settings, downloader config path, future secrets).

+Downloader config:
+- Path: `AppSettings:DownloaderSettings:ConfigFilePath` (e.g. `./downloader-config.json`).
+- File content reloads on change; path changes require restart.

+See docs for details:
+- Installation: `docs/documentation/en/installation.md`
+- Tor control: `docs/documentation/en/torcontrol.md`
+- Downloader config: `docs/documentation/en/downloader-config.md`
+- Access policy: `docs/documentation/en/accesspolicy.md`